Homemade southern corn cakes just like Grandma used to make. Loaded with old-fashioned taste. Delicious crispy edges and tender, corn filled centers!

 Let it cool a bit so it’s easy to handle, then cut the kernels off the cob and use as directed in the recipe.

-During the rest of the year when fresh corn isn’t available, well drained canned corn work perfectly!
+During the rest of the year when fresh corn isn’t available, well-drained canned corn works perfectly!

 I love how well both types of corn work in this recipe because it makes these wonderful corn cakes easy to make all year round!

-The taste and texture of these Corn Cakes is best the day they’re made.
+The taste and texture of these Corn Cakes are best the days they’re made.